elegant-scipy/elegant-scipy/markdown/ch8.markdown

 The original is already gone.
 >     * iterators are lazy.
 You need to force evaluation sometimes.
 >  - when you have lots of functions in a pipe, it’s sometimes hard to figure out where things go wrong.
      Take a small stream and add functions to your pipe one by one from the first/leftmost until you find the broken one.
+     You can also insert `map(do(print))` (`map` and `do` are from `toolz.curried`) at any point in a stream to print each element while it streams through.

 <!-- exercise begin -->

 **Exercise:**
 The scikit-learn library has an IncrementalPCA class, which allows you to run